1st China-Laos Railway freight train from Kunming arrives in Vientiane

 "The first train we sent back to China yesterday carried potash produced in Laos," Li said, noting that China's Yunnan Province has abundant phosphorus minerals.

-"Today we are receiving 50 six-meter railway containers of dicalcium phosphate here, which reflecting the complementary relationship of the two markets," added Li.
+"Today we are receiving 50 six-meter railway containers of dicalcium phosphate here, which reflects the complementary relationship of the two markets," added Li.

-Aerial photo taken on Dec.
-4, 2021 shows an international freight train bound for Laos at the border town of Mohan in southwest China's Yunnan Province.
-(Xinhua/Jiang Wenyao)

 The newly-opened railway is significantly cutting the time and logistics costs for cargo transportation between the two countries, and the cross-border cargo transportation orders of the railway are sufficient.